yousefdotpy/Deploy-high-availability-web-app-using-cloud-formation-Udagram/README.md

 # Deploy a high availability web app using AWS CloudFormation

-The 2nd project of Udacit Cloud DevOps Engineer nanodegree
+The 2nd project of Udacity Cloud DevOps Engineer nanodegree

 # Problem scenario
 Assuming a company is creating an Instagram clone called Udagram